A Description of the Appraisal Process

-Most of the parties participating are very familiar.
-The most known person in the transaction is the real estate agent.
-Then, the mortgage company provides the financial capital necessary to finance the transaction.
-The title company ensures that all areas of the sale are completed and that the title is clear to pass to the buyer from the seller.
+Most people are familiar with the parties having a role in the transaction.
+The most familiar entity in the exchange is the real estate agent.
+Then, the mortgage company provides the financial capital needed to bankroll the transaction.
+And the title company ensures that all details of the sale are completed and that the title is clear to pass to the buyer from the seller.

-So, what party makes sure the value of the property is consistent with the amount being paid?
-This is where the appraiser comes in.
-We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+So, who makes sure the value of the property is in line with the purchase price?
+This is where you meet the appraiser.
+We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Advantage Appraisal Inc. (207) 794-2018 will ensure, you as an interested party, are informed.

-To determine an accurate status of the property, it's our duty to first perform a thorough inspection.
-We must see features first hand, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they indeed exist and are in the condition a reasonable buyer would expect them to be.
-The inspection often includes a sketch of the property, ensuring the square footage is correct and conveying the layout of the property.
-Most importantly, the appraiser looks for any obvious features - or defects - that would have an impact on the value of the property.
+To ascertain an accurate status of the property, it's our duty to first complete a thorough inspection.
+We must physically view features, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they indeed are there and are in the condition a typical person would expect them to be.
+To ensure the stated size of the property is accurate and document the layout of the property, the inspection often entails creating a sketch of the floorplan.
+Most importantly, the appraiser identifies any obvious features - or defects - that would have an impact on the value of the house.

-This is where we use information on local building costs, the cost of labor and other factors to determine how much it would cost to construct a property comparable to the one being appraised.
-This estimate often sets the upper limit on what a property would sell for.
+Here, the appraiser analyzes information on local building costs, labor rates and other elements to determine how much it would cost to replace the property being appraised.
+This estimate often sets the maximum on what a property would sell for.
 The cost approach is also the least used predictor of value.

-Appraisers become very familiar with the neighborhoods in which they appraise.
-They innately understand the value of certain features to the residents of that area.
-Then, the appraiser researches recent transactions in the neighborhood and finds properties which are 'comparable' to the real estate in question.
-By assigning a dollar value to certain items such as square footage, additional bathrooms, hardwood floors, fireplaces or view lots (just to name a few), we adjust the comparable properties so that they more accurately portray the features of subject.
+Appraisers become very familiar with the subdivisions in which they appraise.
+They thoroughly understand the value of particular features to the residents of that area.
+Then, the appraiser looks up recent transactions in close proximity to the subject and finds properties which are 'comparable' to the real estate in question.
+Using knowledge of the value of certain items such as fireplaces, room layout, appliance upgrades, additional bathrooms or bedrooms, or quality of construction, we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject.